E-learning on sustaining the elimination of child labour

 As a result of this course participants will have:

-• Understood how organisations, governments and other actors can accelerate results and be more effective in reducing child labour through partnerships, especially in the COVID-19 context.
+• Understood how organizations, governments and other actors can accelerate results and be more effective in reducing child labour through partnerships.

 • Consider actions they can undertake alone or in collaboration with other actors.